-If you are a freelancer, finding your niche market is the first step in creating a successful presence online.
+If you are a freelancer, or a website designer or developer, finding your niche market is the first step in creating a successful presence online.
 Whether you are trying to better establish a brand on the digital front, or you are your brand, nothing is more important in the beginning than finding a category where you fit.

 In fact, failing to find a specific niche and branching out too wide is a big reason so many sites fail to gain traffic.
 It is also why people who have started out a bit more broad tend to narrow their scope as they grow, having seen the error of their ways.
 They correct the problem and suddenly mild success becomes boundless.
 If you are considering a website of your own, keep this in mind.